t4glabs/whisper-app/README.md

 ## Usage

+1. Create a .env file in /ops and put your openai api key there.

-1. Run the Streamlit app using the following command:
+2. Run the Streamlit app using the following command:

 ```bash
 streamlit run src/main.py